-Litter boxes can quickly become the bane of a cat owner’s existence when a cat decides to misuse them — or not use them at all.
-These are some of the most common litter box misbehaviors I have come across, in my practice as well as with my own cats.
+Litter boxes can quickly become the bane of a cat parent’s existence when kitty decides to misuse them — or not use them at all.
+These are some of the most common litter box issues I have come across, both in my practice and with my own cats.

 Litter box avoidance is the most common issue cat owners experience, and it’s the No. 1 reason people surrender their cats to shelters.
-There are many reasons why your cat could be ducking the box, and most of them have simple solutions:
+There are many simple reasons why cats duck the box, and most of them have easy solutions (see below).

 Most common with kittens, I have seen littermates follow each other into the box and turn potty time into playtime.
 Sometimes this continues into adulthood, often between siblings.
 But some adult cats play in the litter, too.
 One of my client’s cats takes her favorite stuffed animal with her everywhere she goes, including into the litter box.
 My own Abby will often climb into a freshly cleaned and filled litter box and roll around with glee in the unspoiled litter.
 I don’t pretend to understand that one!

 My cat Sunny has this habit of standing on the rim of the litter box on his hind legs while leaning against the adjacent wall with his upper body when he uses the litter box.
 It’s the oddest way I have ever seen a cat use the box.
 Sometimes it’s successful.
 Other times he makes a huge mess, either because he misses the box and goes on the floor or because he loses his balance and tips the box over, dumping its entire contents.
 I’m often left with a mess to clean up, but I can’t help but laugh every time I see Sunny getting himself “into position.”

 5. Refusal to bury